Mllexx/ERPNext-v14-Installation-in-Ubuntu-22.04-LTS/README.md

-# Frappe-ERPNext-Version-14--in-Ubuntu-22.04-LTS
+# Install ERPNext-v14-on-Ubuntu-22.04-LTS
-A complete Guide to Install Frappe/ERPNext version 14  in Ubuntu 22.04 LTS
+A step-by-step to install Frappe/ERPNext version 14  in Ubuntu 22.04 LTS.
+Please note that from version 14 onwards ERPNext has changed its architecture from its monolothic configuration that bundled all modules together and has split the application into separate modules.
+As such, there are additional steps to install different modules after initial setup.